ZhangZhuoSJTU/EasyCalc/README.md

 EasyCalc is a simple calcuator which supports 4 register variables (_a_, _b_, _c_, and _d_), and a stack variable (_s_) with 5 elements.
 It supports addition and subtraction.
 All the constants should be in the range [0, 9].

+If the user does not provide input filename, stdin will be used.

 Following is the grammar of input files:

 ```c